-- 5 MPH speed limit on campus and in immediate surrounding areas at all times. - Avoid loud music, squealing tires, or other obnoxious behavior.
-Please respect the residents of the surrounding neighborhood. - No parking without a Grace parking permit. - No back-in parking or backing up at any time in the parking lots. - No parking behind the gym. - No parking at neighboring properties. - Student drivers who are late to school 4 times within a six-week grading period will serve a one-hour Morning Detention (6:30 a.m.) and pay \$10 cash to the supervising teacher on duty. - Parking permits are \$5 each and may be used while the family has a student at Grace.
+- 5 MPH speed limit on campus and in immediate surrounding areas at all times. - No parking without a Grace parking permit. - No back-in parking or backing up at any time in the parking lots. - No parking behind the gym. - No parking at neighboring properties. - Student drivers who are late to school 4 times within a six-week grading period will serve a one-hour Morning Detention (6:30 a.m.) and pay \$10 cash to the supervising teacher on duty. - Parking permits are \$5 each and may be used while the family has a student at Grace.
 Permits may only be passed down to immediate family members, but are not transferable between families.
 Permits are transferable between vehicles in the same household.
 Lost permits will be replaced with a \$10 fee.